cityofaustin/user-research-guidebook/recruiting/recruitment-strategy.md

 We always make it a point to ask for referrals from residents who have participated in research with us.
 Asking for referrals is especially effective when we need to do research with specific types of people.

-Recently the Service Design Lab at our office needed to interview foster parents.
+Recently the City of Austin needed to interview foster parents.
 Once we were able to get an interview with one foster parent, we asked them for a referral.
 We got this email in response:

-> Hi Kristin,
+> Hi Alex,
 >
 > We have a Facebook group for families using the same agency my wife and I use.
 Would it be alright if I posted your information there so they can reach out to you directly; or would you prefer do get their contact information and reach out like you did with me?
 >